-If you’re suddenly working from home, this is a great opportunity to experience the benefits of not being chained to a desk.
-Nicole and I use adjustable desks that allow us to sit or stand as we please, changing positions throughout the day.
-This ability to engage the body and increase blood flow improves our state of mind, our work, and our overall health.
+If you’re working from home, this is a great opportunity to experience the benefits of not being chained to a desk.
+Nicole and I use adjustable desks that allow us to sit or stand as we please throughout the day.
+This ability to engage the body and increase blood flow improves our state of mind, work, and overall health.

 If you’re on a computer, get away from it regularly.

 Don’t spend your breaks looking at your laptop or phone.
-Our content writer, Conor, struggles with the eye fatigue and the general fogginess of excessive screen time.
+Our content writer, Conor, struggles with eye fatigue and general fogginess from excessive screen time.
 To combat it, he writes all first drafts of copy on a FreeWrite.